List of Mercury and Dental Amalgam Recyclers & Hazardous Waste Haulers

 Phone: (888) 726-8505

-Service Provided: HCS provides one, two, and 3.5 gallon shipping containers for their mail in service.
+Service Provided: HCS provides one, two, and 3.5 gallon waste amalgam shipping containers for their mail in service.
 Generators supplied with prepaid return shipping container, recycling and proper documentation once waste has been recycled.

 Contact vs non-contact amalgam: Company accepts both contact and non-contact amalgam along with traps, vacuum pump filters, amalgam capsules, amalgam sludge and extracted teeth.
-Amalgam waste must be disinfected.
+Through daily use of sterilants, waste has been disinfected.

-Other: Shipping containers for waste lead and lead foil are also available (one gallon container for $52).
-One quart and one gallon shipping containers (each $142) are available for elemental mercury recycling (one pound maximum).
+Other: Shipping containers for waste lead and lead foil are also available (one gallon container for $79).
 Photochemical filtration units are available.
 Company also accepts sharps and other medical waste (gloves, bandages, gauze, masks, and bibs).

 1290 81st Avenue NE, Minneapolis, MN 55432